Edict of Milan

-The Edict of Milan (Edictum Mediolanense; Διάταγμα τῶν Μεδιολάνων, Diatagma tōn Mediolanōn) was the February 313 agreement to treat Christians benevolently within the Roman Empire.
+The Edict of Milan (Edictum Mediolanense; Διάταγμα τῶν Μεδιολάνων, Diatagma tōn Mediolanōn) was the 13 February 313 AD agreement to treat Christians benevolently within the Roman Empire.
 Western Roman Emperor Constantine I and Emperor Licinius, who controlled the Balkans, met in Mediolanum (modern-day Milan) and, among other things, agreed to change policies towards Christians following the edict of toleration issued by Emperor Galerius two years earlier in Serdica.
-The Edict of Milan gave Christianity legal status and a reprieve from persecution but did not make it the state church of the Roman Empire, which occurred in AD 380 with the Edict of Thessalonica, when Nicene Christianity received normative status.
+The Edict of Milan gave Christianity legal status and a reprieve from persecution but did not make it the state church of the Roman Empire, which occurred in 380 AD with the Edict of Thessalonica, when Nicene Christianity received normative status.

 The document is found in Lactantius's De mortibus persecutorum and in Eusebius of Caesarea's History of the Church with marked divergences between the two.
 Whether or not there was a formal 'Edict of Milan' is no longer really debated among scholars, who generally reject the story as it has come down in church history.

 The version found in Lactantius is not in the form of an edict.
 It is a letter from Licinius to the governors of the provinces in the Eastern Empire that he had just conquered by defeating Maximinus later that same year and issued in Nicomedia.

 Background

-The Romans thought of themselves as highly religious and attributed their success as a world power to their collective piety (pietas) in maintaining good relations with the gods.
+The Romans considered themselves highly religious and attributed their success as a world power to their collective piety (pietas) in maintaining good relations with the gods.
 The Romans were known for the great number of deities that they honored.
-The presence of Greeks on the Italian peninsula introduced some religious practices such as the cult of Apollo.
+The presence of Greeks on the Italian peninsula introduced new religious practices, including the cult of Apollo.
 The Romans looked for common ground between their major gods and those of the Greeks, adapting Greek myths and iconography for Latin literature and Roman art.
-According to legends, most of Rome's religious institutions could be traced to its founders; this archaic religion was the foundation of the mos maiorum, "the way of the ancestors" or simply "tradition", viewed as central to Roman identity.
+According to legend, most of Rome's religious institutions could be traced to its founders.
+This archaic religion formed the foundation of the mos maiorum—"the way of the ancestors", or simply "tradition"—which was viewed as central to Roman identity.
 Through interpretatio graeca and interpretatio romana, the religions of other peoples incorporated into the Roman Empire co-existed within the Roman theological hierarchy.

 The Judeo-Christian insistence on their god being the only God and in believing all other gods were false gods could not be fitted into the system.
 Their scruples prevented them swearing loyalty oaths directed at the emperor's divinity.
 More particularly, the refusal of Christians to pay the Jewish tax was perceived as a threat not just to the state cult but to the state itself.
 That led to various forms of persecution.
 Emperor Decius (r.
 249–251) issued edicts that imposed hard restrictions on Christians, a policy continued by his successor Valerian.
 With the accession of Gallienus (r.
 253–268), the Church enjoyed a period of nearly 40 years with no official sanctions against Christians, which Eusebius described as the "little" peace of the Church.
 In 311, Galerius published an edict from Nicomedia that officially ended the persecutions.